 Cantlay has the all-around game to one day win a major; he just hasn’t been able to yet.
 He has shown he can win big events, winning the 2021 FedEx Cup.

 His closest call at a major came at the 2019 Masters when he briefly led in the final round before Tiger Woods overtook him.
-Given how steady a player he is, it’s very likely he will come off this list one day.
+Given how steady a player he is, he will likely come off this list one day.

 Lee Westwood